Hubs-Foundation/hubs-docs/docs/setup-faq.md

 ---
 id: setup-faq
 title: Frequently Asked Questions
-description: Frequently asked questions about Hubs basic use: accounts, exceeding Hubs limits, and the Hubs GitHub repository.
+description: "Frequently asked questions about Hubs basic use: accounts, exceeding Hubs limits, and the Hubs GitHub repository"
 ---

 ## Can I have more than one Hub with my account?